Vets-Who-Code/march2021/phaseOneNotes/weekThree.md

 ## Design Psychology
 ### Adult Industries
 - Considerations for the adult industry are that user added content can be illegal, ensuring safety of users is a top priority (crazy folks out there), content is often trademarked, volume of libraries is immense (consider different types of wifi, 3G, and other performace issues when developing), consider behavioral analysis of users, consider cultural differences and or requirements of different countries or regions.
 - User interaction.
-* The first thing you see when you enter the site is a disclaimer (are you over 18?).
+The first thing you see when you enter the site is a disclaimer (are you over 18?).
 This is in the form of a modal (soft challenge).
 * The average user between the ages of 18-24 spends 45min to 1 hr. on adult sites.
 Take this into consideration when thinking about design psychology.
 After age 24, the time spent on the site goes down considerably.
 * Make the search bar highly visible and available so the user can find what they want.
 * Categories are another feature that can enhance the user experience.
 * uploading videos in a expeditious manner (get it as close to the user as possible) <ol>
 - Monitizing.
-Ways to monitize this kind of site include:
-* implement ads to manke money
-* upsell to premium
-* show related content to keep user's attention longer
-* fast previews of premium content can be used
+Ways to monitize this kind of site include: implement ads to make money, upsell to premium, show related content to keep user's attention longer, fast previews of premium content can be used
 * make the experience to upgrade to premium fast by auto completing several items on a sign-up form
 * user has to fill in the most sensitive information to feel safe and secure
 * another way to upsell is to have the user pay to get rid of ads.